Wodan58/Joy/doc/JOYimplJOY.md

 	    ']' expected
     []
     [ } ].
-        ^
-            END or period '.' expected
+        ^    END or period '.' expected
     [[]]
+    123

 The error detection from the original Joy is excellent.
-The new versions, joy1 and Joy implement the same language, but the output is different:
+The new versions, joy1 and Joy implement the same language and the output is now also the same:

     "\07".
         ^